 Putting aside her new and confusing infatuation with this handsome Knight, she soon learns that he has come for her sister Cille, for some unexplained reason he is going to take Cille away.
-Aediva isn’t going to let that happen, so she assumes her sisters identity.
+The media isn’t going to let that happen, so she assumes her sister’s identity.

-Sir Svend since his traumatic past he has lived his life as a dutiful Knight, never letting his King down always performing his service to his King with every honourable fibre in his being.
-So when he get an order to collect Lady Cille he thinks nothing of the task untill he meets the little hellcat who on meeting him threatens to run him through with a sword.
-Lady Cille isn’t what he expected, the woman is wild and dangerous, why would the Kings cousin be interested in this maddening woman?
+Sir Svend since his traumatic past has lived his life as a dutiful Knight, never letting his King down always performing his service to his King with every honourable fibre in his being.
+So when he gets an order to collect Lady Cille he thinks nothing of the task until he meets the little hellcat who on meeting him threatens to run him through with a sword.
+Lady Cille isn’t what he expected, the woman is wild and dangerous, why would the King’s cousin be interested in this maddening woman?

 Once she is collected and they get back to base that the truth comes out about who she really is and Svend is given an order, an order that he never in his life would have thought of receiving.
 To squash the newest Saxon uprising and try to regain peace he must marry the hellcat; Aediva.

 It is so atmospheric and very realistic it is as though you are actually living in Norman Britain with our adorable couple.
-It is thrilling, sensual with so much historical fact.
+It is thrilling, and sensual with so many historical facts.

 “But…you don’t trust me.”